bigdrum/da/design.md

 ### Master-master replication

-Da does not plan to support master-master replication at this moment.
+While possible, Da does not plan to support master-master replication for the initial implementation.